stoeckley/Eat-Static/README.md

 ;; Predicates created with pred are not allowed to have a function body, ;; but they do accept doc strings and custom names for the input map.
 ```
-Finally, for completeness, you can create an anonymous predicate function with predfn, which builds a fn rather than a defn:
+Finally, for completeness, you can create an anonymous predicate function with ```predfn```, which builds a fn rather than a defn:
 ```clojure
 ((predfn [a b]) {:a 1})  ;this ad-hoc test returns false for the map {:a 1}